 Settlements (continued) - Roman Britain

-What does a Roman settlement look like?
+What did a Roman settlement look like and how do they compare to settlements today?

-Lesson sequence:

-Lesson 1 - Recall settlements quiz

-Lesson 2 - Roman towns and cities

-Lesson 3 - Features of Roman towns/cities

-Lesson 4 - Roman roads

-Lesson 5 - OS Maps (local area)
+Lesson sequence: Lesson I - Roman towns and cities Lesson 2 - Features of Roman towns/cities Lesson 3 - Roman roads Lesson 4 - OS Maps (local area) Lesson 5 - Quiz Time!

-Lesson 6 - Summary

-Prior Knowledge/concept links/vocabulary already known

-Links to our autumn 2 topic: Settlements

-Vocabulary already learnt: Settlements, hamlet, village, town, city, population density, land use, linear, dispersed, nucleated

 Sticky learning

 New Knowledge

+New Skills

 Know the location of key UK cities with Roman origins, roads and bridges on a map.
 Know some of the features of Roman towns/cities e.g. buildings/locations that would still be evident today.
 Know that Romans built roads to be efficient means of moving the military and goods so they tend to be straight between key locations.
 Know which roads in the local area have Roman origins.

-New Skills

 Use OS maps to locate roads with Roman origins in the local area.
 Use a range of maps to locate cities with Roman origins in the UK.
 Make comparisons and use geographical language and concepts between localities.

-KS2- how does this unit link to the different types of geography (human, physical, environmental?)

-Human:
+Prior Knowledge/concept links/vocabulary already known

+Links to our autumn 2 topic: Settlements

-We will discover how the Romans built roads, homes, bridges and other buildings in and around their settlements (links back to settlement patterns).
+Vocabulary already learnt: Settlements, hamlet, village, town, city, population density, land use, linear, dispersed and nucleated KS2- how does this unit link to the different types of geography (human physical environmental?)
+Humani We will discover how the Romans built roads, homes, bridges and other buildings in and around their settlements (links back to settlement patterns).
 Physical:

-We will make links in our settlements topic to physical aspects such as hills, rivers, the coastline etc.

-Environmental:

-We will discover how roads were built effectively and used for the movement of the military and goods.
+We will make links in our settlements topic to physical aspects such as hills, rivers, the coastline etc. Environmental: We will discover how roads were built effectively and used for the movement of the military and goods.

-New vocabulary

-Settlement - A place where people live.
+New vocabulary Settlement - A place where people live.
 They are different sizes.